Skip to content

 • mycolumn!=true/false → will match features whose column mycolumn is different from true (or false)

-When the condition match, the associated style will be applied to the corresponding feature.
+When the condition matches, the associated style will be applied to the corresponding feature.
+When multiple rules define the same property, the first matching rule wins.

 How to use variables?⚓︎